As a runner, the real power comes from our mind. If you do not change your mind, you do not progress.

 Instead of being fearful of not reaching the finish line, focus on placing the medal around your neck.
 Instead of being afraid of becoming injured, focus on pure health and vitality.
 Instead of being fearful of becoming a runner, focus on running and changing your life for the better.

 For you overachievers, know that “stress” is just another name for fear.
 Fear, or the word we give it today, “stress”, is a natural survival instinct.
 But most of us aren’t fighting for our survival, so we develop stressful thoughts for non-threatening aspects of our lives.

-I won’t tell you that we can eliminate fear entirely, but it can be minimized.
+I won’t tell you that you can eliminate fear entirely, but it can be minimized.
 And it can be done through a little something called COURAGE.

 4. Be Creative

 When running long distance, it takes creativity to fit in all your training runs.
-To break the habit of not finding enough time to train, become more creative!
+So, to break the habit of not finding enough time to train, become more creative!

 5. Find Growth In Failure

 For most, failure is a daunting fear.
 The fear of going all-in and not achieving your goal frightens most.
 So the natural solution is to put one foot in and one foot out.
 This way, if you do not reach your goals, then you haven’t failed because you were never fully committed.

 Know this: partial commitments crush more of our running goals than injuries ever will.